Longwater1234/WedemyServer/README.md

 This application uses MySQL 8 (InnoDB Engine) as primary database.
 NOTE: All DateTimes are saved and fetched in UTC only❗. (**MUST MAKE SURE ONLY USE `java.time.Instant` as Type for ALL Datetime fields.
 Also see point #6 below.**).
-Handle Timezone Conversion on your Frontend.
+Handle Timezone Conversion on your frontend.
 I have included a mysqldump file `wedemy.sql` inside [src/main/resources/](src/main/resources) which contains and schema for ALL tables and sample data for COURSES, LESSONS, OBJECTIVES.
 Simply do the following to get started: